How we work & who we are

 Committees

-The IPA’s five committees are one of the key ways in which the IPA manages regulatory and policy activity.
+The IPA’s six committees are one of the key ways in which the IPA manages regulatory and policy activity.
 Committee members are comprised of our members, subject matter and legal experts, and lay member volunteers.
+Regulatory committees are independent.

-- Committees are established by the Board.
-Committee chairmen and members are appointed annually by the Board: they are not subject to any fixed term of appointment, but usually serve for a period of three-six years.
+• Committee chairmen and members are appointed annually: they are not subject to any fixed term of appointment, but usually serve for a period of three-six years.
 Student members are eligible to be appointed to a Committee other than the regulatory Committees.
-If you are interested in becoming a Board or Committee member, please contact [email protected]
+If you are interested in becoming a Board or Committee member, please contact secretariat@ipa.uk.com.

-- The current Committees are: Standards, Ethics and Regulatory Liaison (SERL), Regulation and Conduct Committee, Disciplinary and Appeals Committee, Finance and Risk Committee and External Affairs and Member Services (EA&MS) Committee.
+• The current Committees are: Standards, Ethics and Regulatory Liaison (SERL), Regulation and Conduct, Disciplinary and Appeals, Anti-Money Laundering, Finance and Risk, and External Affairs and Member Services (EA&MS).

 Below are details on each Committee and what it does.